 Beliefs matter.
 I’ve been on a massive physical healing journey myself in recent years, finding my way out of a decade-plus of debilitating chronic pain.
 So I've had to learn a lot about the role of the mind in healing.
 One of the things that fascinates me is that belief on its own can cure our physical body; that’s what the placebo effect is all about.
 If someone takes a sugar pill, or even has a fake surgery, the person's faith in the treatment can heal them.
-On the other hand, if you talk to people who work with cancer patients, they’ll generally agree that folks who believe they are doomed tend to go downhill quickly.
 Our minds are that powerful.
 When our cells believe something, they can enact it.

 So what about the healing of our world?
 If we are all one body, then it seems to me someone has got to plant some seeds of faith in the collective consciousness.
 Not a false faith, but an openness to possibility.
 An openness to grace and positive transformation.
 If we all believe we are definitely doomed, we are probably doomed; how could we possibly organize effective movements for change if we don’t actually believe we have the power to change things?